omark807/omark807/README.md

 🌍 I also love learning about all of the different ways data is used to make the world a more inclusive place for everyone, and love learning more about data visualizations and the ways that inaccessible data affects society.

-🍳 My non-professional interests include fitness, reading, cooking, and sweaters!
+🍳 My non-professional interests include fitness, reading, cooking, and writing!